 So, as the organisation with overarching responsibility for many of the critical technology services used by NHS Wales - by clinicians, carestaff and patients - we put clinical risk management and patient information safety at the heart of all we do.

 For example, the data security for all national systems throughout NHS Wales is managed through:

 New systems, services and programmes are monitored closely throughout the design, development and testing stages to ensure they are safe and have the strongest, most up-to-date safeguards to protect against threats and unauthorised access.

-NHS Wales Informatics Service works within a comprehensive framework and information governance that brings together legal, ethical and quality standards that apply to the handling of information.
+Digital Health and Care Wales works within a comprehensive framework and information governance that brings together legal, ethical and quality standards that apply to the handling of information.
 It applies to sensitive and personal information, of both employees and patients.